hritikprataap/JournalApp-Spring-Boot-Project/README.md

-This App is in development
+This Application is in development